DavidMcDonald1993/cobdock/README.md

 ## Acknowledgements
-We sincerely thank the authors of the software that comprises the COBDock pipeline.
+We sincerely thank the authors of all of the software that comprises the COBDock pipeline.
+We thank the authors of CBDock [7] for sharing their data.

 ## References